 In the community

 To this day, there are only a handful of other teachers in Los Angeles with as many decades of experience and love for teaching Spanish as Maria Ure.
-Since the inception of Spanish in Action, she has taught over 6,000 students in schools, from her home, and now her learning center.
+Since the inception of Spanish in Action, she has taught over 7,000 students in schools, first from her home and then from her learning center.
 And her passion continues growing deeper: In 2020, Maria expanded her School of Language for Children in Manhattan Beach, CA, by offering online learning to students anywhere else in the world.

 Maria is proud to have organically grown her Spanish in Action Program through decades of hard work and genuine passion.
 It has become a gem in the community and the leading School of Language for Kids in the South Bay area of Los Angeles—serving more than 170 students in small groups each year.